Carlos Bojorquez

 Carlos Bojorquez (born 26 June 1972) is a Mexican professional boxer who competed from 1997 to 2007, challenging for the IBF light middleweight title in 2004.

 Professional career

 He has fought for the vacant IBF Light Middleweight title and has held a number of fringe belts.
 Throughout his long career he has fought top fighters such as Verno Phillips, Pernell Whitaker, and Ike Quartey.
-His most recent fight ended in a points decision (as opposed to a finish, which is usually the case for Bojorquez) loss to Eduardo Sánchez (15-6-2).
+His final fight ended in a points decision (as opposed to a finish, which is usually the case for Bojorquez) loss to Eduardo Sánchez (15-6-2).